JedimasterLu/ASL_detection/README.md

 # ASL_detection
-A DNN model that can distinguish letters in ASL (American Sign Language)
+A DNN model that can distinguish letters in ASL (American Sign Language).
+# Instructions
+##